 |You may not be able to carry extra gear due to

 the weight limit

-Although the benefits of riding an e-bike when obese are plentiful, it may be a little harder to choose the right e-bike because of your extra weight.
-Not only will you want to find all of the features that are valuable for you personally, but you’ll also need one that can handle your weight and size.
+Although the benefits of riding an e-bike when obese are plentiful, it may be a little harder to choose the right one because of your extra weight.
+Not only will you want to find all of the features that hold value for you, but you’ll also need one that can handle your weight and size.

-So, we’ll look at these factors in more detail and I’ll help you begin your search for the perfect e-bike.
+So, let’s look at these factors in more detail to help you search for the perfect e-bike.

 How Much Weight Can an E-Bike Hold (and Are You Obese or Overweight)?

 There are so many different models of e-bikes that can carry heavier riders, typically with a maximum weight of 250-300 pounds.
 However, some carry less and some carry more, with specialized bikes carrying up to 350-400 pounds.

 When looking at the specifications for each model, you really need to pay close attention to the “rider” maximum weight limit plus the “cargo” weight capacity.
 Some brands report them separately but some give the total maximum capacity that a bike can handle.
 So if an e-bike model has a payload capacity of 300 lbs but a limit of 50 lbs of cargo on the rear rack, you should assume that your cargo weight is included in the payload capacity.

 Generally, an electric bike with a high load, or weight limit, will require a heavy-duty motor, high-capacity battery, and hydraulic disc brakes.
 This likely means that you’ll be paying a bit more for the initial cost of the e-bike.
 Otherwise, your motor and lithium-ion battery would be more likely to fail and overheat due to a weight capacity that it can’t handle.
 Thus, exceeding the weight limit is a matter of safety.